mobven/MBNetworking/README.md

 StubURLProtocol is designed for **unit tests only** and would not work if there's no any unit testing process in progress.

-You need to not set `StubURLProtocol.result` before each `Networkable.fetch` call.
+You need to set `StubURLProtocol.result` before each `Networkable.fetch` call to achieve necessary result.